Jinx (League of Legends): Music videos

 Jinx was one of the first champions from League of Legends to star in her own animated music video in the lead-up to her in-game debut.
 "Get Jinxed" by Agnete Kjølsrud from the band Djerv, which follows Jinx's destructive exploits in Piltover, was released on YouTube on October 8, 2013.

-Jinx later appeared as the central character of the music video "Enemy" by Imagine Dragons and JID, which depicts "the parts of [Jinx's] childhood that led her to a life of crime".
-"Enemy" was released on YouTube on October 28, 2021 to promote Arcane, in addition to serving as the series' title track.
+Jinx appears as the central character of the music video for Arcane's theme song, "Enemy" by Imagine Dragons and JID, which depicts "the parts of [Jinx's] childhood that led her to a life of crime".
+The video was released on YouTube on October 28, 2021, to promote the series.
+In March 2025, Jinx made another music video appearance for Stromae and Pomme's "Ma meilleure ennemie", which according to Billboard, "builds on the notable dance sequence between fan-favorite characters Powder and Ekko that occurs in the seventh episode of the second season.
+That experience significantly impacts Ekko later in the season, spurring him to help Jinx and further explore their connection".

 Other appearances

 Jinx has also featured in various League of Legends spin-off games, including Teamfight Tactics, Legends of Runeterra, and League of Legends: Wild Rift.
 As promotion for Arcane, Jinx was added as a playable character in PUBG Mobile, Fortnite, and Among Us.
+She appears as a coach in the video game Just Dance 2023 Edition for the song "Playground" by Bea Miller, portrayed by Céline Baron.